harding/bitcoinops.github.io/_posts/en/newsletters/2025-10-03-newsletter.md

   - _Varops Budget For Script Runtime Constraint:_ The [first BIP][rr1] is
-    fairly complete and proposes assigning a cost metric to nearly all Script operations similar to the SegWit sigops budget.
+    fairly complete and proposes assigning a cost metric to nearly all Script operations, similar to the SegWit sigops budget.
 For most operations in Script the cost is based on the number of bytes written to the node's RAM during execution of the opcode by a naive implementation.
 Unlike the sigops budget, the cost for each opcode depends on the size of its inputs - hence the name "varops".
-With this unified cost model many limits currently used to protect nodes from excessive Script validation cost can be raised to the point that they are impossible or nearly impossible to hit in practical scripts. necessary.
+With this unified cost model, many limits currently used to protect nodes from excessive Script validation cost can be raised to the point that they are impossible or nearly impossible to hit in practical scripts.

   - _Restoration of Disabled Script Functionality (tapscript v2):_ The [second BIP][rr2]
     is also fairly complete (aside from reference implementation) and